-- Install a security software suite that includes anti-spyware, malware and adware detection, from a reputable vendor.
+- Install a security software suite from a reputable vendor that includes anti-spyware, malware and adware detection.
 Keep the software up-to-date through an automatic update feature and configure it to perform recurring, automated complete system scans on a routine basis.

 - Install a firewall on your computer which will block unauthorized access.